The Silent Danger of Untreated Dental Infections

 • Pull the affected tooth.

-• Prescribe antibiotics.
+• Prescribing antibiotics.

-Awesome Promotions for New Patients
+Promotions for New Patients GAP FREE

 General Check-up, Scale and Clean, X-rays and Fluoride treatment (with any health insurance)

-Call us on (02) 9809 7000 or book your appointment online today!.
+Call your West Ryde dentist on (02) 9809 7000 or book your appointment online today!